sichensong-99/Analysis-Projects/README.md

 The function "shape" returns the shape of an array.
 The shape is a tuple of integers.
 These numbers denote the lengths of the corresponding array dimension.
 In other words: The "shape" of an array is a tuple with the number of elements per axis (dimension).

 ![shape](https://github.com/sichensong-99/My-Analysis-Projects/blob/master/Pics/shape().png)

+## 3.Transparent Colors in Lego Sets

+The colors data has a column named is_trans that indicates whether a color is transparent or not.
+It would be interesting to explore the distribution of transparent vs. non-transparent colors.

+#### colors_summary: Distribution of colors based on transparency

+##### Summarize colors based on whether they are transparent or not?

+colors_summary = colors.groupby('is_trans', as_index = True).count()
+colors_summary